Eight Weeks with Goodal Green Tangerine Vita C Dark Spot Serum

 After eight weeks of testing Goodal's serum, I share honest insights on its effectiveness and any visible changes in my skin.

-In the heart of Seoul's Yeonnam-dong, I found myself drawn to the latest skincare trend: vitamin C serums.
-With countless products flooding the market, Goodal Green Tangerine Vita C Dark Spot Serum emerged as a popular choice among beauty enthusiasts.
-After hearing rave reviews from friends and online forums, I decided to put this product to the test for eight weeks.
+In the heart of Seoul's Yeonnam-dong, a neighborhood known for its lively atmosphere and eclectic cafes, the skincare trend of vitamin C serums continues to gain momentum.
+Among the countless products vying for attention, Goodal Green Tangerine Vita C Dark Spot Serum has emerged as a favorite among beauty enthusiasts.
+After hearing numerous recommendations from friends and online forums, I decided to embark on an eight-week journey with this product, hoping to address some persistent dark spots that have bothered me for years.

 Initial Impressions